 “I want to repay the favour, I want to give hope to another child in a similar situation to where I was years ago,” Reni explained.

 In 2013, she had the chance to meet her own sponsored child, Aldo, in Peru.
+She is soon to go back to Peru to see him again.
 “His family are farmers and [sponsorship has] given them facilities and training to manage animals.
 My donations also mean Aldo can do things like study and play soccer.”

 Reni is living proof that giving to those in need can shape entire lives.
-“Sponsorship doesn’t just improve living conditions,” Reni said, “it gives children hope – and that’s the greatest gift of all.”
+“Sponsorship doesn’t just improve living conditions,” Reni said, “it gives children hope."

 Reni with her former sponsors Lyn and Norm at her graduation ceremony in Melbourne.